Self-Supervised Classification Network: Implementation Details

 \paragraph{Unsupervised pre-training/classification.} Most of our training hyper-parameters are directly taken from SwAV \cite{caron2020unsupervised}.
 We used a LARS optimizer \cite{you2017large} with a learning rate of $4.8$ and weight decay of $10^{-6}$.
 The learning rate was linearly ramped up (starting from $0.3$) over the first $10$ epochs, and then decreased using a cosine scheduler for $790$ epochs with a final value of $0.0048$ (for a total of $800$ epochs).
 We used a batch size of $4096$ distributed across $64$ NVIDIA V100 GPUs.

 \paragraph{Linear evaluation.} Similarly to \cite{chen2021exploring} we used a LARS optimizer \cite{you2017large} with a learning rate of $0.8$ and no weight decay.
 The learning rate was decreased using a cosine scheduler for $100$ epochs.
 We used a batch size of $4096$ distributed across $16$ NVIDIA V100 GPUs.
+We have also tried the SGD optimizer in \cite{he2020momentum} with a batch size of $256$, which gives similar results.